 I Corinthians 14:14 says, “ For if I pray in a tongue, my spirit prays, but my mind is unfruitful.”

 I don’t believe the Holy Spirit takes control and begins talking through us forcibly.
 I Corinthians 14:32 says, “The spirits of prophets are subject to the control of prophets (KJV)” which in plain speech means that we can control when we use the gift of tongues, or prophecy, or an other gift from God.
 The gift is subject to our control.
 This is why I have such a very hard time with the practice of some people who claim to be uncontrollably flopping around on the floor, or aimlessly wailing, or “slayed in the spirit” to the extent that they say they can’t help it.
 This doesn’t seem to line up with the heart or context of I Corinthians 14.
 They should be able to turn the gift off.
-No wonder why non-believers and some believers as me alike look at that and think – they’re nuts and wacko.
+No wonder why non-believers and some believers as me alike look at that and think—”these guys are nuts and wacko!”.

 WHAT IS OUR SPIRIT SAYING TO GOD?

-What are we saying to God then when we pray and speak to Him in tongues?
+What are we saying to God when we pray and speak to Him in tongues?
 Let’s first review.
 Up to this point we’ve established that:

 - tongues are a gift from God for those who come to believe in his Son Jesus and receive the filling of His Spirit